cloudberrydb/bootcamp/101-cbdb-tutorials/101-4-data-loading.md

     The `COPY` statement requires that external files be accessible to the host where the master process is running.
 On a multi-node Cloudberry Database system, data files might reside on a file system that is not accessible from master node.
 In this case, you need to use the psql command `\copy meta-command` that streams data to Cloudberry master node over `psql` connection.
 Some example scripts in this tutorial use the `\copy meta-command`.

 - Method 3: Use Cloudberry Database utilities to load external data into tables.
 When you are working with a large-scale data warehouse, you might often face the challenge of loading large amounts of data in a short time.
-Cloudberry's utilities, `gpfdist` and `gpload`, are tailored for this purpose, enabling you to achieve rapid, parallel data transfers.
+The utilities, `gpfdist` and `gpload`, are tailored for this purpose, enabling you to achieve rapid, parallel data transfers.

     During your data loading process, if any rows run into issues, they will be noted.
 You can set an error threshold that fits your needs.
 If the number of problematic rows exceeds this limit, Cloudberry Database will stop the loading process.

-    For optimal speed, combine the use of external tables with Cloudberry's parallel file server (`gpfdist`).
+    For optimal speed, combine the use of external tables with the parallel file server (`gpfdist`).
 This approach will help you maximize efficiency, making your data loading tasks smoother and more efficient.

-    ![External Tables Using Cloudberry Parallel File Server](../images/ext_tables.jpg)

-    _Figure 1.
-External Tables Using Cloudberry Parallel File Server (gpfdist)_
+    ![External Tables Using Cloudberry Parallel File Server](../images/ext_tables.jpg) _Figure 1.
+External Tables Using Parallel File Server (gpfdist)_

-    Another Cloudberry utility `gpload` is a batch job.
+    Another utility `gpload` is a batch job.
 When using this utility, you should specify a YAML-formatted control file, describe source data locations, format, transformations required, participating hosts, database destinations and other particulars in the file. `gpload` will parse the control file and use `gpfdsit` to execute the task.
 This allows you to describe a complex task and execute it in a controlled and repeatable way.

 ## Quick-start operations